ssbc/dev.scuttlebutt.nz/docs/golang/README.md

 ### Tests

-while most folders contain `_test.go` files where functionallity is tested as unit tests, this folder contains sepcial code to run tests against the javascript implementation.
+While most folders contain `_test.go` files where functionallity is tested as unit tests, this folder contains sepcial code to run tests against the JavaScript implementation.

 ## Database concept Overview